krorvik/pg-op-gke-quickstart/docs/move_from_vm.md

 ## Configure WAL-G

-Create the default config file for wal-g, in /var/lib/postgresql/.walg.json.
+Create the default config file for wal-g, in /var/lib/postgresql/.walg.json on debian, and /var/lib/pgsql/.walg.json on redhat .
 As postgres:

 ```/var/lib/postgresql/.walg.json
 {